csheahan/HighLow-NES/README.md

 Things to Fix
 ---------------------
 * Didn't realize this when drawing the sprites, but the first color in their palette is the alpha color, so the cards should actually have a black border and the numbers should be in a black color.
 I got around this by putting a black background where the numbers are on the cards.
-* Improve code.
-For example, there probably is a way to load the background in one loop instead of 4, I might just have to use all 3 registers instead of just 2.
-Another good way to go about this is to study how other homebrew NES games have been made and see how they did things.
 * Currently, the LoadPalettes function doesn't quite work.
 Luckily, I'm not making the most colorful game, but could be a problem if I wanted to use more than 4 colors or different colors for sprites and the background.
 * Currently, my psuedo-random number generator isn't that good.
 What I'm doing currently is counting the frames with an eight bit number, and when asked for a random card, I take the logical AND of the frame count with $0F (0F in hex).
 This will result in a 4 bit number, as the highest bits are now 0.
 So now that there are 4 bits, this gives me 16 possibilities (0-15).
 This is a descent way to create randomness, as only tools can legitly beat this system.
 Unfortunately, there are only 13 cards, so 3 cases are not handled, and as of right now those three cases are hardcoded to working cases.

 Verison History
 ------------------
+* 1.1 - Updated code.
+Updates include:
+  1. Changed background loading to use 16 bit math (with 2 8 bit pointers) in order to reduce code and complexity
 * 1.0 - Current Version.
 Full game (Title screen, info screen, game).
 Works 100% as far as I know.
   Fixes include:
   1. Added a Title Screen